TSGut/BProbeM/README.md

 ## Software License

-`BProbeM, a fuzzy quantum geometry scanner` Copyright 2018 Timon Salar Gutleb,
+`BProbeM, a fuzzy quantum geometry scanner` ©2018 Timon Salar Gutleb,

-`BProbe` Copyright 2015 Lukas Schneiderbauer
+`BProbe` ©2015 Lukas Schneiderbauer

 Both BProbeM and BProbe are free software: you can redistribute them and/or modify them under the terms of the GNU General Public License as published by